- This packing list is just a recommended guideline for your reference. Everything is optional for you to choose from.

 - Headlamp or flashlight, extra batteries

-- Video camera, memory disks, batteries, charger/power cord
+- GoPro, camera, video camera, SD cards, batteries, charger/power cord

 - Lens cleaning cloth